n7on/docker-internals/README.md

 # 4. Optional: run it in chroot, to test that it works.
 # sudo chroot ./test bash

-# 5. upload to Docker repository using Docker repository API's
+# 5. upload to Docker Registry using it's API's
 # Before following exports is needed:
 #
 # export DOCKER_USERNAME=<docker-hub-username>